 What should I do with my savings ahead of the Budget?

-“Don’t do anything rash – it’s really important people don’t rip out tax-free cash without having a plan for it,” she said.
+“Don’t do anything rash,” she says.
+“It’s really important people don’t rip out tax-free cash without having a plan for it.”

-“It’s worth thinking about planning as a couple,” says Ms Coles, with pension allowances, a £20,000 ISA allowance and interest and capital gains allowances all being the same per person.
-This means if your ISA is full, you could use your spouse’s.
+She adds: “It’s worth thinking about planning as a couple.
+The £20,000 ISA allowance is the same per person.
+This means if your ISA is full, you could use your spouse’s.”

 What about savings?

-Lastly, the Budget has the effect of drowning out all other personal finance news, Ms Coles adds.
+“The Budget has the effect of drowning out all other personal finance news,” says Coles.
 “The other thing to bear in mind is savings rates dropping.
 You may have missed the fact your bank has cut your savings rate.
-We are seeing things cut across the board.
-Keep an eye on that.”
+We are seeing things cut across the board – keep an eye on that.”

 Similarly, mortgage rates have drifted downwards, and those on high variable rates might consider securing a fixed rate.